ADABAS: 4GL support

 Since the 1979 introduction of Natural the popularity of Adabas databases has grown.
 By 1990, SAS was supporting Adabas.

 Non-relational

-In a 2015 white paper, IBM said, "applications that are written in a pre-relational database, such as Adabas, are no longer mainstream and do not follow accepted IT industry standards."
+In a 2015 white paper, IBM said: "applications that are written in a pre-relational database, such as Adabas, are no longer mainstream and do not follow accepted IT industry standards".
 However, an Adabas database can be designed in accordance with the relational model.
 While there are tools and services to facilitate converting Adabas to various relational databases, such migrations are usually costly.

 Hardware zIIP boost

 IBM's zIIP (System z Integrated Information Processor) special purpose processors permit "direct, real-time SQL access to Adabas" (even though the data may still stored in a non-relational form).

-Adabas Data Model
+Adabas data model

-Adabas is an acronym for Adaptable Data Base System (originally written in all caps; today only the initial cap is used for the product name.)
+Adabas is an acronym for Adaptable Data Base System (originally written in all caps; today only the initial cap is used for the product name).

 Adabas is an inverted list data base, with the following characteristics or terminology: